Father’s Day DIY Photo Gift with Mess-Free Paint Option

 Mess-Free Paint Option:

-As you can see, we took advantage of a beautiful evening and brought our craft outside.
-We used the Kwik Stix paint sticks since they are so easy to use and the best part, mess-free!
+Here are more options too, since they are so easy to use and the best part, mess-free!
 We just put down some brown paper and that was all we needed to keep the table from getting paint (now with little ones, you still might want to have them wear an art smock or something, as you know how kids can be with anything even when it’s contained like this).
 But for my elementary girls, they really didn’t even need the table cover, just a piece of paper underneath, as these are so easy to use and the paint is all contained, which I love.